 Last year, Mayor Jenny Durkan halted construction of the Center City Connector project–a project designed to unify the city’s two separate streetcar lines through Downtown Seattle–to give time for a cost and value review of the project after modest project increases came to light.
 According to early analysis from consultant KPMG, projected ridership and farebox recovery far outweighs the project cost increases.
 However, with that project put on hold, streetcar speed and reliability improvement projects apparently became hamstrung, albeit temporarily it seems.

-In the summer, SDOT revealed that the proposed speed and reliability improvements to the streetcar on the Broadway corridor had been put on hold due to the Center City Connector pause and lack of direction by the Mayor.
+In the summer, SDOT revealed that the proposed speed and reliability improvements to the streetcar on the Broadway corridor had been put on hold due to the Center City Connector pause, pending direction by the Mayor.
 SDOT reported last week that the department is still awaiting a decision from the Mayor.
 According to the Mayor’s Office, SDOT anticipates releasing a revised proposal, based on public feedback, in the next several weeks.
 The Mayor’s Office did not provide comment on whether or not the Mayor supports the project, instead saying that the Mayor would weigh in once the proposal reaches its final form.

 Streetcar improvements on Broadway would mean adding several new turn restrictions, retiming signals, and adding business access and transit lanes in an effort to shave off two to three minutes of travel time.
 Trains on the First Hill Streetcar line are regularly delayed due to queuing motorists at peak hours, which makes the streetcar a less attractive transit option for many commuters between Pioneer Square and Capitol Hill.